RalphHightower/RalphHightower/Computing/ReferencesGitHub.md

 ## [Software Package Data Exchange](SoftwareDataPackageExchange.md)

-[Software Package Data Exchange, SPDX,](https://spdx.dev) seems to have made licensing more complex with this explosion of other licenses that I didn't know existed.
+[Software Package Data Exchange — SPDX](https://spdx.dev) seems to have made licensing more complex with this explosion of other licenses that I didn't know existed.
 [Software Data Package Exchange, aka, SPDX](SoftwareDataPackageExchange.md) has all known links to research and reference for links that I got from [sdpx.dev/](https://spdx.dev/).

 ### Assessment of Software Package Data Exchange Licenses